Cambodia

 Existing Regulations Related to Extended Producer Responsibility (EPR)

-Solid waste management in Cambodia is governed by the Sub-Decree No. 36 on Solid Waste Management and the Sub-Decree No. 113 on Urban Garbage and Solid Waste Management, which were enacted in 1999 and 2015, respectively.
+Specifically, solid waste management in Cambodia is governed by the Sub-Decree No. 36 on Solid Waste Management and the Sub-Decree No. 113 on Urban Garbage and Solid Waste Management, which were enacted in 1999 and 2015, respectively.
 These decrees outline the responsibilities for waste management, including collection and recycling, which primarily lie with the provincial and city authorities.
 To specifically address plastic waste, the Ministry of Environment (MoE) established the Sub-Decree No. 168 on the Management of Plastic Bags in 2017 which imposes a levy on plastic bags and implemented the 4R (refuse, reduce, reuse, and recycle) approach since 2019.
-However, there is currently no regulation in Cambodia which would mandate that product manufacturers, importers, and sellers take responsibility for the proper management of waste generated by their products.
+More recently, the Government of Cambodia developed the Urban Solid Waste Management Policy 2020-2030 and the Circular Strategy on Environment 2023-2028, guiding development plans on waste management.
+However, there is currently no specific regulation in Cambodia which would mandate that product manufacturers, importers, and sellers take responsibility for the proper management of waste generated by their products.

 Table 1.
-Summary of policies, plans, and regulations related to EPR for packaging in Cambodia.
+Summary of policies and regulations related to EPR for packaging in Cambodia.

 Promulgation Date